nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations

-**Aspect: Whether ‘sort’ command should take in a value.**
+**Aspect: Whether `sort` command should take in a value.**
-* Alternative 1: (current choice) ‘sort’ command does not take in a value but does not an exception if an input is produced.
+* Alternative 1 (current choice): ‘sort’ command does not take in a value but does not throw an exception if an input is produced.
   * Pros: Prevents the need for un necessary exceptions that might affect the running of the program
-* Cons: The arguments might be nonsensical, for instance ‘sort 2’ could instead be used to provide the 2 most closely expiring profiles.
+  * Cons: The arguments might be nonsensical, for instance `sort 2` could instead be used to provide the 2 most closely expiring profiles.
 * Alternative 2 : `sort` command does not take in a value and produces exception if an input is produced
     * Pros: Prevents nonsensical inputs
     * Cons: Lack of functionality as specified for alternative 1.
 There is also a lack of flexibility.